 Taking Xeljanz and alcohol can cause severe medical problems, especially if you are also taking methotrexate to treat rheumatoid arthritis.
 However, the manufacturer of Xeljanz, Pfizer, never mentions alcohol in the warning label for the drug.
-This failure to warn people of the risks associated with Xeljanz has led to numerous Xeljanz lawsuits, each of which demands compensation for the losses that failure has caused.

 The Shouse Law Office is helping people file Xeljanz lawsuits against Pfizer to recover the compensation they need and deserve.
 Reach out to them soon before the statute of limitations expires and keeps you from invoking your rights if you have taken Xeljanz and gotten hurt when it reacted to alcohol.
 In this article, we discuss: